 Yes, but you can get calcium through milk and green leafy vegetables too.
 By getting calcium from a healthy source like these, you reduce your risk of putting on weight while managing your blood sugar levels efficiently.

 So, just for the 0.04 grams of calcium that you can in a 100-gram serving of jaggery, is it a worthy choice?
 We say – no.

 2) Potassium in jaggery helps to regulate blood pressure

 Potassium is essential in managing blood pressure.
-However, instead of consuming jaggery you can opt for healthier food options to replenish your potassium needs.
-Foods like nuts, beans, oranges, tomatoes are some of the good and carbohydrate free sources of potassium.
+However, instead of consuming jaggery, you can opt for healthier food options to replenish your potassium needs.
+Foods like nuts, beans, oranges, tomatoes are some of good and carbohydrate-free sources of potassium.

 3) Magnesium in jaggery helps to maintain nerve health

 Magnesium is an essential mineral for maintaining good nerve health.
 While jaggery has magnesium, we must also consider the carbohydrate content in it.